AliAmmar01/Apache-Web-server-Setup-on-Kali-Linux/README.md

 The Apache service was already installed so the output is as shown in the previous screen capture.

 ![[Pasted image 20241009235523.png]]
-I then started the Apache Web service using the command:
+I then started the Apache Web service using the command: <br>
 						***service apache2 start***
-and using the command:
+and using the command: <br>
 						***service apache2 status***

 we can notice that the service is up and running.